A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Experiments

 \paragraph{Software and hardware.} Tests are run on a MacBook Pro with an 8-core Apple M2 CPU and 24GB unified memory.
 Algorithm \ref{alg:crossover-frame} is implemented in Julia and can be accessed at \href{https://github.com/MIT-Lu-Lab/crossover}{https://github.com/MIT-Lu-Lab/crossover}.

-\paragraph{Initialization and time limit.} We first solve the NETLIB LPs using cuPDLP-C inside COPT 7.1 \citep{copt} without GPU acceleration to the relative tolerance of $1e-8$.
+\paragraph{Initialization and time limit.} We first solve the NETLIB LPs using cuPDLP-C inside COPT 7.2 \citep{copt} without GPU acceleration to the relative tolerance of $1e-8$ or $1e-6$.
 Then the optimal primal-dual solution is passed to the Julia implementation of our crossover algorithm.
 A crossover time limit of 300 seconds is set and the random seed is set to 0 for reproducibility.

 \paragraph{OLS solving.} OLS solving to identify the spiral ray direction is a critical step in our crossover algorithm.
-For most instances, aside from six rare exceptions, the OLS is solved via an automatic selection between direct solver and LSMR based on the dimensions.
-Specifically, if the matrix $\Abf_B^\top$ or $\Abf_D$ in the OLS has fewer than 1000 rows or columns, we solve the OLS by direct factorization.
-Otherwise, we use the iterative solver LSMR with a relative tolerance of $1e-16$.
-The auxiliary LPs are again solved by cuPDLP-C.

-For the six exceptions marked in blue, custom methods for OLS or auxiliary LPs are chosen.
-Due to occasional numerical issues, we always use direct solver or LSMR, which are labeled ``d'' and ``*'' respectively.
-The label ``i'' indicates the auxiliary LPs are solved by the IPM in COPT to avoid the timeout of cuPDLP-C.

-\paragraph{Results.} The numerical results are shown in Table \ref{tbl:netlib}, where ``\# supp.
-PDLP'' is the number of support (i.e., components not on their bounds) of the initial solution, ``\# supp.
-COPT'' and ``\# supp. cross'' are the numbers of support of vertices from the crossover algorithm in COPT commercial solver and our crossover approaches.
-We also report the running time of our algorithm in the ``time (sec)'' column.

-Our crossover overall succeeds in 93 out of 100 instances.
-The instance ``cycle'' only recovers a primal optimal vertex, but this vertex solution appears much sparser than the optimal vertex from COPT crossover.
-Here we still count it as a success, included in the 93 successful instances.
+In our experiments, all OLS subproblems are solved by direct QR factorization.

+\paragraph{Auxiliary LP solving.} The auxiliary LPs in our crossover experiment are solved to the relative tolerance of $1e-8$ by cuPDLP-C without GPU acceleration.
+The heuristic is disabled by default.

+\paragraph{Vertex solutions from crossover.} From Theorem \ref{thm:ols-number}, our crossover will provide us with a primal-dual optimal vertex solution w.p.
+1 if the original solution is primal-dual optimal.
+In practice, due to the numerical residual of the original solution, the vertex from the crossover may sometimes be only primal (or dual) optimal but dual (or primal) infeasible, or even near-optimal but slightly primal-dual infeasible.
+Since simplex methods can be applied to efficiently eliminate this infeasibility after crossover, such vertices are acceptable.